mantidproject/mantid/docs/source/algorithms/ApplyDetailedBalanceMD-v1.rst

 where :math:`E` is the energy transfer to the system.
-The algorithm assumes that the y axis of the input workspace contains the scattering function :math:`S`.
-The y axis of the output workspace will contain the dynamic susceptibility.
+The algorithm assumes that the signal of the input workspace contains the scattering function :math:`S`.
+The signal of the output workspace will contain the dynamic susceptibility.
 The temperature is either extracted as the average of the values stored in the appropriate entry of the log attached to the workspace (user supplies the name of the entry) or user can pass a number for the temperature.